gwater/ITF1788.jl/README.md

 # add [1.0, 2.0] [1.0, 2.0] = [2.0, 4.0]
 ```

-If you do not want to actually run the test and mark the broken tests, you can run
-`generate(; failure=false)`.
-This will use the macro `@test` for all tests regardless of whether they succeed or not.

 By default, all test files are created into a folder `test_ITF1788` in your current directory.
 You can change the output directory with the
 keyword `output`, e.g. `generate(; output="mydirectory")`.